 The walkover survey of Parcels 1, 2, and 3 was completed on August 13 and 14, 2013 by a team of two to four archaeologists.
 The survey confirmed extensive prior disturbance on the eastern portion of Parcel 1, and on a portion of Parcel 2.
 Parcel 1 was the site of a late 20th-century landfill that has since been capped (Figures 2 and 3; Photographs 1-3).
 An interview with local resident Gerald Wilcox, former general manager at Amenia Sand and Gravel when they owned this parcel, provided details of the use and capping of the Harlem Valley Landfill located in the center of Parcel 1, at the base of a wooded ridge to the west (personal communication, August 13, 2013 to Christine Flaherty and Faline Schneiderman, HPI).
 According to Mr. Wilcox, the landfill began as a small endeavor along Route 22, and was later relocated further west to its current location.
 After it ceased being used as a repository for clean construction and building demolition material, it was capped with earth using all available soil to the east and northeast, rendering these portions of Parcel 1 completely disturbed (Figure 3).
-Berms were created to the south and east to direct water flow off the landfill to specific locations (Photograph 4).
-The scoured and heavily manipulated landscape that remains in Parcel 1 is now heavily wooded, west of the landfill and at the very north eastern corner of the parcel on a knoll where there is a stone wall that serves as a lot boundary.
+Berms were created to the south and east to direct water flow off the landfill to specific locations (Photographs 1-3).
+Mr. Wilcox confirmed that there was no filling or scouring where Parcel 1 is now heavily wooded, west of the landfill and at the very north eastern corner of the parcel on a knoll where there is a stone wall that serves as a lot boundary.